cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 kubectl apply -f curl.yaml
 ```

-In case you want to inspect the metrics exported by an instance, you need
+If you want to inspect the metrics exported by an instance, you need
 to connect to port 9187 of the target pod.
-This is the generic command to be
+This is the generic command to
-run (make sure you use the correct IP for the pod):
+run.
+Be sure you use the correct IP for the pod.

 ```shell
 kubectl exec -ti curl -- curl -s <pod_ip>:9187/metrics
 ```

-For example, if your PostgreSQL cluster is called `cluster-example` and
+For example, suppose your PostgreSQL cluster is called `cluster-example`, and
-you want to retrieve the exported metrics of the first pod in the cluster,
+you want to retrieve the exported metrics of the first pod in the cluster.
-you can run the following command to programmatically get the IP of
+You can run the following command to programmatically get the IP of
 that pod:

 ```shell
 POD_IP=$(kubectl get pod cluster-example-1 --template '{{.status.podIP}}')
 ```

-And then run:
+Then run:

 ```shell
 kubectl exec -ti curl -- curl -s ${POD_IP}:9187/metrics
 ```

-In case you want to access the metrics of the operator, you need to point
+If you want to access the metrics of the operator, you need to point
-to the pod where the operator is running, and use TCP port 8080 as target.
+to the pod where the operator is running and use TCP port 8080 as target.

-At the end of the inspection, please make sure you delete the `curl` pod:
+At the end of the inspection, make sure you delete the `curl` pod:

 ```shell
 kubectl delete -f curl.yaml